Is it safe to dive with tiger sharks and where’s the best place to see them around the world?

-However, in 2018, the number of shark bites drop significantly to 66 unprovoked shark bites, but the number of deaths remained constant at four in total.
+However, in 2018, the number of shark bites drop significantly to 66 unprovoked shark bites.
+But the number of deaths remained constant at four in total.
 Although in an article on the ISAF website, 53% of bites involved board sports.
-That leaves 47% for all other water activities, and I know that the percentage that relate to scuba divers is extremely low.
+That leaves 47% for all other water activities.
+But it’s known that the percentage of attacks on scuba divers is extremely low.

-But even if you said that 10% of these relate to scuba divers (which would be high), that would mean that of these four fatal shark attacks, 1/2 a death related to scuba diving.
-Then if you think about all the shark species there are, the chances of this 1/2 a death relating specifically to tiger sharks is very remote.
+If you said that 10% of these relate to scuba divers (which would be high).
+This would mean that of these four fatal shark attacks, 1/2 a death related to scuba diving.
+Then if you include all the shark species the chances of this 1/2 a death relating to tiger sharks is unlikely.

-In essence, your risk of an attack by a tiger shark is very low as a scuba diver, but the risk of a fatal attack from a tiger shark is almost non-existent.
+In essence, your risk of an attack by a tiger shark is very low as a scuba diver.
+Which means the risk of a fatal attack from a tiger shark is almost non-existent.

 Where are tiger sharks located around the world?

 Tiger sharks are found in temperate and tropical seas around the world.
-These include the following places:
+These include the following locations:

 Western Atlantic ocean and Caribbean sea

-Tiger sharks can be found from Massachusetts to Uruguay and from the Gulf of Mexico to the Bahamas and Antigua in the Caribbean.
+Tiger sharks can be found from Massachusetts to Uruguay.
+Then from the Gulf of Mexico to the Bahamas and Antigua in the Caribbean.

 Eastern Atlantic ocean

-From Iceland to possibly around the UK, which is due to the warm Gulf Stream, to Morocco and the Canary Islands, to Senegal and the Ivory Coast, tiger sharks are found in the warmer parts of the eastern Atlantic Ocean.
+From Iceland to possibly around the UK.
+This is due to the warm Gulf Stream.
+Then from Morocco and the Canary Islands to Senegal and the Ivory Coast.
+Tiger sharks are found in the warmer parts of the eastern Atlantic Ocean.

-But having said this, I wouldn’t suggest you rush off to any of these places to spot tiger sharks, as sightings in the eastern Atlantic Ocean are extremely rare.
+But having said this, I wouldn’t suggest you rush off to any of these places to spot tiger sharks.
+Sightings in the eastern Atlantic Ocean are extremely rare.

-It is thought that tiger sharks are to be found in the Mediterranean sea.
+It’s thought that tiger sharks are found in the Mediterranean sea.
 It was reported in the Telegraph Newspaper that a 30-year-old woman was bitten by a tiger shark on a beach in Benidorm in 2014.

 Once more, although tiger sharks have been seen in the Mediterranean Sea, these sightings are very rare indeed.
 I’d therefore not pin your hopes on scuba diving in the Med and sighting tiger sharks.

 From South Africa to Pakistan and India.
-From Sri Lanka to the Maldives, and Thailand to Vietnam, tiger sharks are known to be in the Indian Ocean.
+From Sri Lanka to the Maldives.
+Then from Thailand to Vietnam.
+Tiger sharks are known to be in the Indian Ocean.

-As you read on further below, you’ll see that the Indian Ocean is a place in the world where tiger shark sightings are more likely.
+You’ll notice the Indian Ocean is one of the places in the world where tiger shark sightings are more likely.
 In fact South Africa is one of my top listed places to scuba dive with tiger sharks.

 Tiger sharks in the Pacific Ocean

-The Pacific Ocean is where tiger sharks can been found in reasonable numbers right across its vast expanse.
+Tiger sharks are found in the Pacific Ocean, and can been found in reasonable numbers right across its vast expanse.

 From the Philippines, Japan and Indonesia and from Australia to New Zealand.
 Then from Southern China to New Caledonia and Palau to the Solomon Islands.
 From the Marshall Islands and Tahiti and French Polynsia to a tiger shark hot spot of Hawaii.
 Plus the waters around Southern California, Peru and the Galapagos islands.

-Of all the places listed above, you’ll see below that Hawaii is one of the top places in the world to scuba dive with tiger sharks.
+You’ll see that Hawaii is one of the top places in the world to scuba dive with tiger sharks.
 The Pacific Ocean is a good place to travel to if you’re on the hunt for tigers.

 The Red Sea

-Tiger sharks can be found in the Red Sea and in particular there have been sightings around one of my favourite dive sites the Elphinestone Reef Marsa Alam.
-In fact here’s a video of the same:
+Tiger sharks can be found in the Red Sea.
+In particular there have been sightings around one of my favourite dive sites the Elphinstone Reef Marsa Alam.
+In fact here’s a video of this dive site:

-One of the great aspects to Red Sea diving is how cheap it is to get there.
-This is especially true when travelling there from the UK.
+he great thing about Red Sea diving is how cheap it is to get there.
+This is especially true when travelling from the UK.
 The best way to scuba dive the Red Sea in my opinion is by liveaboard boat.

 Having said that, and whilst there are great shark sighting opportunities in the Red Sea, it’s not the top place in the world to spot tiger sharks.
 In all the trips that I’ve made to the Red Sea, which is a lot, I’ve not seen a tiger shark there yet.